gentaliti/light-pms/README.md

 In this project, there are two models: Property and Booking.
 These models are related in a One-to-Many manner, meaning that a single Property can have multiple Bookings.

 Bookings can be of type `RESERVATION` and `BLOCK`.
-Reservation is used be the clients to add a reservation for a property.
+Reservation is used by the clients to add a reservation for a property.
 Block is a special booking type which is used when the property owner or manager selects a range of days during which no guest can make a booking.

 ### Distributed Locking